-Wellesley offers a rigorous and dynamic academic program that allows each student to pursue a course of study that’s right for her.
+Wellesley’s rigorous and dynamic academic program allows each student to pursue a course of study that’s right for her.

 Wellesley requires each student to acquire a broad knowledge of the basic fields of human inquiry, while also enabling her to follow her own particular interests in depth.
 Our core curriculum is strategically designed to deliver on Wellesley’s rigorous academic and educational goals.

 In addition to the core curriculum, Wellesley offers an impressive variety of educational opportunities.
 A high percentage of our students participate in one or more of these choices, making them an important part of the overall Wellesley academic experience.
 These include:

 - International studies—approximately half of our students study abroad at some point during their time at Wellesley.

 - Research opportunities—our students work closely with professors on meaningful, challenging projects.